ajstewartlang/MSci_Reproducible_Data_Science/README.md

  Email: _Andrew.Stewart@manchester.ac.uk_ <br>
 Twitter: _@ajstewart_lang_ <br>

-Classes starts Friday November 8th and are every Friday in weeks 7-12 from 1100-1300 and 1400-1600 in Stopford PC Cluster 3.
+Classes start Friday November 8th and run until December 13th.
+They are every Friday from 1100-1300 and 1400-1600 in Stopford PC Cluster 3.

 Slides for my 2019/20 MSci Reproducible Data Science unit.
 Click on the __'Clone or download'__ button in the top right to download a zipped version of this repository.